Cristina Cuomo Reveals Son Mario Is Also Suffering From COVID-19, Shares Journal Of Her Ongoing Battle

 On this 50th anniversary of Earth Day, show kindness toward our planet and every creature who inhabits it, as the transcendent photographer, adventurer, preservationist and raconteur Peter Beard advised us.
 My old friend’s recent death offers an eerily timely punctuation on this virus and a reminder that we can’t forget to protect one another, and the animals that roam the Earth. ????????????
 This virus has created a different version of me.
 My hope is to be stronger, healthier, smarter about the virus at large. ????????????After 10 days of ups and downs, feeling good one-day and terrible the next, I am now working hard to get my son, Mario, through the virus.
 My heart hurts more than my head over his infection.
 This virus does not discriminate.
 While kids are more resilient, they can suffer same severity of symptoms.
 I’m applying a modified version of my remedies for his protocol with a focus on lots of vitamins.
 Since his sense of smell and taste have disappeared, I am feeding him healthy foods that I normally can’t get him to touch.
 I kept a diary of the past week including my remedies and things that I did to stay sane through it all. ????
 Link in bio, as they say.

-In addition to the caption, Cristina also included three pictures of Mario.
-The first was a stunning black and white throwback picture where she was kneeling down to talk to her then toddler-aged son.
+In addition to the caption, she also included three pictures of Mario.
+The first was a stunning black-and-white throwback picture where she was kneeling down to talk to her then toddler-aged son.
 The second was another old picture, this time of Cristina kissing her husband Chris’s nose while hugging their newborn baby.

 The final photo was a more recent shot of Mario lying down on the grass while dressed in sweatpants and a hoodie.
-Surrounding him were two dogs, including Chris Cuomo’s lab mix Alabama.
+Two dogs surrounded him, including Chris’s lab mix, Alabama.

 Though Cristina’s followers loved the new update, her husband has been dealing with less positive PR.
 As was previously reported by The Inquisitr, the CNN host recently faced backlash after falsely claiming he had not left his basement while battling COVID-19.